 An air compressor is a great tool to have in your home or garage.
 Whether you’re a seasoned craftsman or you’re just starting to learn your way around a workshop, compressors can prove to be a very useful tool to have at your disposal.
 They’re incredibly versatile and can be used for a wide range of projects.
 Many people make the mistake of thinking that air compressors are out of their wheelhouse.
 They’re typically associated with auto shops and heavy industrial settings.

 In reality, air compressors can be used to improve your efficiency and technique for furniture-making, arts and crafts projects, home improvement jobs, and so much more.
-These pieces of equipment power pneumatic tools.
+These pieces of equipment provide power to pneumatic tools.
 As a result, the possible uses for an air compressor are endless.
+Far beyond blowing away debris from your workshop!

 With that being said, not all air compressors are made the same.
 These tools are notorious for being loud and cumbersome.
-In fact, many people who work around air compressors for prolonged periods of time have to wear ear protection for safety.
+In fact, many people who work around air compressors for prolonged periods of time have to wear ear protection, like noise cancelling earmuffs or sleep ear plugs for safety.
 Needless to say, having a loud air compressor in your home or small workshop is not exactly ideal.

 Luckily, quiet air compressors do exist.
 They’re specifically engineered to produce less noise.
 Quiet air compressors can provide you with the same power and versatility as a standard model without all of the noise and hearing concerns.
 There are many products on the market to choose from.
 To help you find one that’s right for your needs, here is a list of some quiet air compressors that you should take a look at.